isomerpages/mlaw-corp/_covid19/12-C-supporting-docu.md

 Examples of the documents that may be relevant for each situation are set out below.

-•	**Situation A – Where a person who rented goods used for construction work is or will be liable for additional rental expenses**
+*	**Situation A – Where a person who rented goods used for construction work is or will be liable for additional rental expenses**
-•	Rental agreement for the goods that are used for construction works
+  * Rental agreement for the goods that are used for construction works
-•	Invoices
+  * Invoices
-•	Negotiations and correspondence between the parties
+  * Negotiations and correspondence between the parties
-•	**Renter**: Documents showing the renter’s inability to use the goods for construction works, such as: o	Evidence of regulatory restrictions such as social distancing measures which affected renter’s ability to return the goods o	Evidence of workers under Stay Home Notices or Quarantine Orders o	Evidence of workers’ inability to travel to Singapore due to travel restrictions
+  * **Renter**: Documents showing the renter’s inability to use the goods for construction works, such as:
+    * Evidence of regulatory restrictions such as social distancing measures which affected renter’s ability to return the goods
+    * Evidence of workers under Stay Home Notices or Quarantine Orders
+    * Evidence of workers’ inability to travel to Singapore due to travel restrictions

 * **Situation B – Where a lessee or licensee (i.e., a tenant) of non-residential property is unable to carry out or complete renovation or fitting out works during the rent-free period**
   * Lease or licence agreement, letter of offer, or offer to let